 A Lack of Education

-Furthermore, a significant lack of education could also be contributing to overharvesting and overexploitation.
-Some people may simply take what they want because they do not realize this is an issue.
+Furthermore, a significant lack of education could also contribute to overharvesting and overexploitation.
+Some people may take what they want because they do not realize this is an issue.

 In addition, many people do not realize that there are problems related to fish populations.
 They might not realize that there are laws that they need to follow, and this ignorance contributes to a significant concern.